String of Pearls Root Rot — The Fast Consequence of Overwatering

 - 2

-Assess the root system: healthy String of Pearls roots are white, thin, and fibrous.
-Rotted roots are brown or black and come away easily when touched.
-If any white roots remain, the plant is salvageable.
-If all roots are dark and mushy, proceed directly to propagation.
+Assess what's left: healthy String of Pearls roots are white, thin, and slightly springy, while rotted roots are brown or black, mushy, and come away with almost no resistance when touched.
+If any meaningful amount of white root remains, the plant has a real chance of recovering in place.
+If everything is dark and disintegrating, move straight to saving cuttings instead.

 - 3